D-Day 75: Nations honor veterans, memory of fallen troops

 Dick Jansen, 60, from the Netherlands, drank Canadian whisky from an enamel cup on the water's edge.
 Others scattered carnations into the waves.
 Randall Atanay, a medic's son who tended the dying and injured, waded barefoot into the water near Omaha Beach — the first of five code-named beaches where the waters ran red the morning of June 6, 1944.

-Up to 12,000 people gathered hours later at the ceremony at the Normandy American Cemetery, where U.S. veterans, their numbers fast diminishing as years pass, were the guests of honor.
-They shared a giant stage with President Donald Trump and French President Emmanuel Macron.
+Up to 12,000 people gathered hours later at the ceremony at the Normandy American Cemetery, where Macron and Trump spoke.
+U.S. veterans, their numbers fast diminishing as years pass, were the guests of honor.

-Macron is awarding five American vets with the Legion of honor, France's highest distinction.

 Rows of white crosses and Stars of David where more than 9,380 of the fallen are buried stretched before the guests on a bluff overlooking Omaha Beach.